-- 33. In cases where the purchaser is to construct a portion of the works, he may sometimes find it advantageous to require the contractor to purchase on his behalf some of the equipment and materials needed for the construction (e.g. the contractor may be in a position to obtain such items more efficiently or more inexpensively).
-The services relating to purchasing to be supplied by the contractor may include suggesting appropriate specifications for the equipment and materials; suggesting the contractual undertakings, including quality guarantees, to be required from potential suppliers; selecting suitable suppliers; preparing tender and other documents needed for entering into contracts with suppliers; entering into purchase contracts on behalf of the purchaser; and taking over and inspecting supplies. - 34.
+- 33. In cases where the purchaser is to construct a portion of the works, he may sometimes find it advantageous to require the contractor to purchase on his behalf some of the equipment and materials needed for the construction (e.g., the contractor may be in a position to obtain such items more efficiently or more inexpensively).
+The services relating to purchasing to be supplied by the contractor may include suggesting appropriate specifications for the equipment and materials; suggesting the contractual undertakings, including quality guarantees, to be required from potential suppliers; selecting suitable suppliers; preparing tender and other documents needed for entering into contracts with suppliers; entering into purchase contracts on behalf of the purchaser; and taking over and inspecting supplies.
+It is advisable for the contract to contain special provisions concerning payment by the purchaser for items purchased on his behalf by the contractor, since the payment conditions applicable to the construction to be effected by the contractor may not be appropriate in respect of those items. - 34.
 The contract may specify the liability of the contractor for a failure to perform his obligations.
-In contrast to the cases where the contractor engages subcontractors or other persons for the performance of his own construction obligations (see chapter XI, "Subcontracting") it may be provided that the contractor is not liable if suppliers fail to perform their obligations under contracts which they have entered into with the purchaser.
-The contractor may be liable only where he has failed to exercise the care which can reasonably be expected from him in the performance of his obligations related to purchasing. - 35.
-In some cases the purchaser may be capable of purchasing the necessary equipment and materials himself, but may need assistance on a few issues (e.g. appropriate specifications for the equipment and materials, or the warranties which may be required from suppliers).
-In such cases the contractor may be obligated to give suitable advice.
+In contrast to the cases where the contractor engages subcontractors or other persons for the performance of his own construction obligations (see chapter XI, "Subcontracting", paragraphs 27 and 28), it may be provided that the contractor is not liable if suppliers fail to perform their obligations under contracts which they have entered into with the purchaser.
+The contractor may be liable only where he has failed to exercise the care which can reasonably be expected from him in the performance of his obligations related to purchasing.

+35. In some cases, the purchaser may be capable of purchasing the necessary equipment and materials himself, but may need assistance on a few issues (e.g., appropriate specifications for the equipment and materials, or the guarantees which may be required from suppliers).
+In such cases, the contractor may be obligated to give suitable advice.